Italian Knot Cookies

 Make Icing

-• In a small bowl, whisk together confectioners' sugar, milk and extract until the mixture is smooth.
+• In a small bowl, whisk together 1½ cups confectioners’ sugar, 2½ tablespoons milk or water and ¼ teaspoon desired extract, such as almond, lemon, anise or vanilla until the mixture is smooth.
 If the mixture seems too watery, add a bit more confectioners' sugar to thicken.
 If the mixture is too thick, add a milk ¼ teaspoon at a time until it thins out.
 I usually know it's the right consistency when drizzling the icing with a spoon, it disappears into itself within 1 second.

 Ice Cookies